 - Emory University School of Medicine

-William (Bill) Stokes, MD, is Assistant Professor in the Department of Radiation Oncology at Emory University School of Medicine.
+William (Bill) Stokes, MD, is assistant professor in the Department of Radiation Oncology at Emory University School of Medicine.
 Dr. Stokes practices general radiation oncology and specializes in the treatment of head and neck cancer, and lung cancer in addition to stereotactic body radiotherapy.
-He treats patients at Emory University Hospital Midtown and Emory Proton Therapy Center.
+He treats patients at Winship Cancer Institute at Emory Midtown and Emory Proton Therapy Center.

 Dr. Stokes graduated magna cum laude with a BS in Biology from Davidson College in Davidson, North Carolina.
 He received his medical degree from University of North Carolina School of Medicine in Chapel Hill, North Carolina.
 He then completed an internship in internal medicine and his residency in radiation oncology at University of Colorado School of Medicine in Denver, Colorado, where he was Chief Resident in his final year of residency training.